anton-io/x402-utils/README.md

-# x402 Protocol - Pay-per-Execution PoC
+# x402 Utils - Pay-per-Execution with X-Chain Token

 A blockchain-based pay-per-execution service implementing the **x402 protocol** (HTTP 402 Payment Required).
 Users pay with U tokens (or signature-based payment) on Base Sepolia to execute jobs, with results streamed back in real-time.